XiaodongYangQF/XiaodongYangQF.github.io/_pages/about.md

 ![Illustration of combining vision and language modalities](/images/image_to_text_vis.png){: .align-right width="300px"}
 👨🏻‍💻 I'm a first-year PhD student at the UCD Michael Smurfit Graduate Business School.

-🔬 My research interests are in bridging vision and language modalities and Self-Supervised Learning!
+🔬 My research interests are in option implied information, tail risk measurement, and derivatives pricing!

 📚 I'm currently working towards my Master's Thesis in the field of Vision-Language-Modelling.

-📽️ I am also interested in assisting others on their path in the world of Machine Learning and academia.
+📽️ I am also interested in bridging machine learning to the financial field.

 # Selected Experience